-- \$ 0.305 million for PSCo-Owned, Customer-Funded Interconnection Facilities - \$1.400 million for PSCo-Owned, PSCo-Funded Network Upgrades for Interconnection - \$ 0.000 million3 for PSCo Network Upgrades for Delivery
+- \$ 0.305 million for PSCo-Owned, Customer-Funded Interconnection Facilities - \$1.400 million for PSCo-Owned, PSCo-Funded Network Upgrades for Interconnection - \$ 0.000 million for PSCo Network Upgrades for Delivery

-3 Assumes the Monument-Palmer Lake 115 kV line can be operated open indefinitely.
-If the status of the line is changed to be operated closed indefinitely, transmission system upgrades on the CSU system will
+&lt;sup>3 Assumes the Monument-Palmer Lake 115 kV line can be operated open indefinitely.

-The transmission study shows that the addition of 201 MW of new wind generation connected to Jackson Fuller may not supply the full reactive power support necessary at the Point of Interconnection (POI) to control the power factor to between +/-0.95 across the full output range of the wind generation.
-Based upon supplied generator data concerning reactive power capabilities, the Customer may need to supply approximately 30 MVAR of reactive power on the Customer's facilities in order to meet the interconnection guidelines at the POI.
-This would make up for the reactive power losses at the Customer's 230/34.5 kV main transformer and the Customer's 34.5 kV collector system facilities.
+The transmission study shows that the addition of 250 MW of new wind generation connected to Jackson Fuller may not supply the full reactive power support necessary at the Point of Interconnection (POI) to control the power factor to between +/-0.95 across the full output range of the wind generation.
+Based upon supplied generator data concerning reactive power capabilities, the Customer may need to supply approximately 40 MVAR of reactive power on the Customer's facilities in order to meet the interconnection guidelines at the POI.
+This would make up for the reactive power losses at the Customer's 230/34.5 kV main transformer, the Customer's 230 kV transmission line, and the Customer's 34.5 kV collector system facilities.
 The Customer's facility as studied can be VAR neutral at the POI with full output.
 More detailed studies will have to be performed by the Customer to determine the specific reactive (capacitive and inductive) dynamic or static equipment that may be necessary to meet the requirements.
 The project costs do not reflect the addition of the reactive power requirements for interconnection.